MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 - **Description**: Schedule description.
 - **Trigger**: Recurrence pattern of the schedule, including the following properties:
   - **Time zone**: Time zone to use for the trigger time, UTC by default.
-  - **Recurrence**: The recurring pattern, specified as minutes, hours, days, weeks, or months.
+  - Select **Recurrence** to specify a recurring pattern of minutes, hours, days, weeks, or months.
   - **Start**: Date the schedule becomes active, by default the date created.
   - **End**: Date when the schedule becomes inactive.
 By default the value is none, and the schedule remains active until manually disabled.
   - **Tags**: Tags on the schedule.